 - this is an idea that has been supported by the Parent Council as well as by our PE leaders.

-This new policy will require that all children have the correct PE Kit for Pensford, so that they look smart during the school day as well as being ready for their sport.
-The policy will be phased in during Term 3 (4th Jan to 10th Feb inclusive).
-By the start of Term 4 (21st Feb) all children must have the correct kit, with the one exception given below:
+This policy requires that all children have the correct PE Kit for Pensford, so that they look smart during the school day as well as being ready for their sport.

 The PE Kit for Pensford is as follows.
 Items marked with an asterisk* should be bought through the School Trends website.